The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Introduction

-Understanding the impact of these AI systems is particularly challenging because their interaction with individuals creates an intricate feedback loop~\citep{pedreschi2024human, tsvetkova2024new}: each individual decision contributes to form the big data that is used to train or update the recommender system, which in turn influences future decisions about where to go.
+Understanding the urban impact of next-venue recommenders is challenging because their interaction with individuals creates an intricate feedback loop~\citep{pedreschi2024human}: each individual decision contributes to the formation of the big data that is used to train the recommender system, which in turn influences future decisions about where to go.
 This recursive process generates a continuously evolving cycle that can reshape the urban landscape.
-Capturing this feedback loop in its entirety -- encompassing algorithmic recommendations, user responses, the ongoing retraining of machine learning models, and the dynamic evolution of system behavior -- is difficult, as it would require direct access to the platforms delivering the recommender systems.
-At present, only the companies operating these platforms have the technical and legal means to observe and analyze the full loop.
-It is therefore not surprising that most research to date has focused on mathematical formalization and modeling of the feedback loop, rather than its empirical measurement \citep{pappalardo2024survey, chen2023bias}.
-While some progress has been made in this direction for other human–AI ecosystems -- such as social media, online retail, and generative AI~\citep{lesota2024oh, zhou2024sourceechochamberexploring, shumailov2024ai, mansoury2020feedback, jiang2019degenerate, sun2019debiasing, nguyen2014exploring} -- no equivalent effort has yet been undertaken for next-venue recommender systems despite their growing influence on urban dynamics.
+Capturing this feedback loop in its entirety -- encompassing algorithmic recommendations, user responses, the parameters of machine learning models, and the retraining frequency -- is difficult, as it would require direct access to the online platforms delivering the recommender systems.
+At present, only the companies operating these platforms have the technical and legal means to observe and analyse the full feedback loop.
+The Delegated Act detailing how vetted researchers can gain access to platform data under Article 40 of the Digital Services Act was only published in July 2025, and to date no scientific studies conducted by researchers outside the platforms have been able to experimentally analyse their impact.
+Therefore, it is not surprising that most research so far has focused on mathematical formalisation of the feedback loop, rather than its empirical measurement \citep{pappalardo2024survey, chen2023bias}.
+While some progress has been made in this direction for other human-AI ecosystems -- such as social media, online retail, and generative AI~\citep{lesota2024oh, zhou2024sourceechochamberexploring, shumailov2024ai, mansoury2020feedback, jiang2019degenerate, sun2019debiasing, nguyen2014exploring, piao2023human, coppolillo2025algorithmic} -- no equivalent effort has yet been undertaken for feedback loops that involve next-venue recommender systems despite their growing influence on urban dynamics.